-We are dedicated to helping lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Upstate NY achieve their goals of building and sustaining healthy families.
+We are dedicated to helping lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Upstate NY achieve their goals of building and sustaining happy and healthy families.

-The Project offers provider trainings, educational programs, information and referral services, a Directory of LGBTQ-Inclusive Services, and support for LGBTQ families and prospective parents.
-Our network of Pride and Joy Families provides social and educational opportunities, and a sense of community to LGBTQ parents and their children.
+We offer educational programs, social events, information and referral services, a directory of LGBTQ-inclusive services, and support for LGBTQ families and prospective parents.
+Our networkof Pride and Joy Families provides social and educational opportunities, and a sense of community to LGBTQ+ people in Central New York.

 The Project was founded in April 2000 with a $43,000 competitive grant award for LGBT Health and Human Services from the NYS Dept. of Health to the Ferre Institute Inc. in Binghamton.
 Since then, we have reapplied for and received these funds in lesser and greater amounts and for shorter and longer periods of time.